dmerejkowsky/dmenv/README.md

 ## install

-Now you can add `requirements.lock` to your git repo, and then anyone can run `dmenv install` to install all the deps and get exactly the same versions you got when you ran `dmenv freeze`.
+Now you can add `requirements.lock` to your git repo, and then anyone can run `dmenv install` to install all the deps and get exactly the same versions you got when you ran `dmenv lock`.
 Hooray reproducible builds!

 ## run